cryspen/verify-rust-std/testable-simd-models/README.md

 }
 ```

-Thus, we then go to to `core_arch/x86/models/avx2.rs`, and add this implementation.
+Thus, we then go to `core_arch/x86/models/avx2.rs`, and add this implementation.
 The only change it requires here is that the `simd_shuffle` macro is a function in our model,
 and we discard all the function attributes.

-For other intrinsics, sometimes we need to make more changes.
+For other intrinsics, we sometimes need to make more changes.
 Since our model of the builtin intrinsics
-are more precise with respect to the type of their arguments compared to their Rust counterparts, we
+is more precise concerning the type of their arguments compared to their Rust counterparts, we
 sometimes need to add more type annotations in our defined models.
 We also remove all `unsafe` guards,
 since our models are always in safe Rust.
 Otherwise, our code for the defined intrinsics looks very
 similar to the upstream code in `core::arch`.